1622546555 shutterstock 598982330.png?w=60&h=60&dpr=1

 Weather: Hampta Pass is known for unpredictable weather, with clear mornings often turning into rainy or snowy conditions by afternoon.

-Acclimatization: Moderate, but crucial.
+Acclimatisation: Moderate, but crucial.
 Spending a night at Balu ka Ghera helps adapt to higher altitudes.
 Symptoms like headache or fatigue can occur, so trekkers should hydrate well and walk at a steady pace.

 With the right preparation, Hampta Pass is an achievable challenge for both fit beginners and experienced trekkers.